 File photo of a typical watch store in Kuala Lumpur.
-Chances are that the female store owner in the picture doesn't even know when the Seiko watches in her shop were made,
+Chances are that the store owner in the picture doesn’t even know when the Seiko watches that he sells were made, 🙂

 Fortunately for me, the watch dealers relented to my counter offers and I got them for the price that I wanted..
 They probably figured out it’s better to sell off the watch now than risk their capital tied up in old stock that nobody else is interested in.